 KYC means “know your customer”.
-This is how companies verify their users by asking them for personal information.
+This is how companies verify their users by collecting their personal data.

 The ability of a coin to be converted into other currencies.

 A crowdsourced pool of cryptocurrencies or tokens locked in a smart contract.
-Liquidity pool is used to facilitate trades on a decentralized exchange (DEX) as it allows to trade automatically, without waiting for buyers or sellers.
+The liquidity pool is used to facilitate trades on a decentralized exchange (DEX) as it allows users to trade automatically, without waiting for buyers or sellers.

-NFT metadata specifies what kind of data are represented by this NFT (whether it is a .jpeg or .mp3 or any other file format), refers to the visual or auditory asset and includes information like transactional history.
-NFT metadata helps to avoid hosting all files on-chain (what would be impossible).
+NFT metadata specifies what kind of data is represented by this NFT (for instance, a jpeg), refers to the visual or auditory asset, and includes such information as the transactional history.
+NFT metadata prevents hosting all files on-chain.